TadLeonard/enumap/README.md

 ## How about regular ol' `Enum` members as keys?
-`Enum` makes your code more debugable.
+`Enum` makes your code more debuggable.
 When you use `Enum` members as keys and parameters in your project, you never again have to wonder where literal strings like 'asembly' came from in a `KeyError` traceback.
 They're created in a clean, declarative fashion and they're immutable.